Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: Introduction

-The present work aims to construct a similar bridge to the one built by Ref.~\cite{woodLesson2015}, but where we connect extended Wigner's Friend no-go theorems with \emph{nonclassical} causal inference.
-We achieve this by demonstrating that the Local Friendliness (LF) inequalities~\cite{bongStrong2020}, featured in one of the most significant extended Wigner's Friend no-go theorems~\cite{schmid2023review}, can be viewed as causal compatibility inequalities.
-Consequently, these inequalities need to be respected even when allowing quantum, GPT, or other more unconventional nonclassical causal explanations.
+The present work aims to construct a similar bridge to the one built by Ref.~\cite{woodLesson2015}, but where we connect extended Wigner's Friend no-go theorems~\cite{schmid2023review} with \emph{nonclassical} causal inference.
+We achieve this by demonstrating that the Local Friendliness (LF) inequalities~\cite{bongStrong2020}, featured in one of the most significant extended Wigner's Friend no-go theorems, can be viewed as \emph{nonclassical} causal compatibility inequalities for a causal structure (the LF DAG, see Fig.~\ref{fig_LF}) implied by well-motivated causal-metaphysical assumptions underlying the Local Friendliness assumptions~\cite{bongStrong2020}.
+Consequently, we prove that these inequalities need to be respected even if one allows quantum, GPT, or other more unconventional nonclassical causal explanations.
 Moreover, we demonstrate that these causal compatibility inequalities can be derived from the requirement of No Fine-Tuning.
-Importantly, the No Fine-Tuning argument, can also be applied to \textit{cyclic} causal models.
+Importantly, our No Fine-Tuning argument can also be applied to \textit{cyclic} causal models.